Melekdmr/Product_Web_Api/README.md

 Product Web API
 This project is a Web API designed for managing products.
 It enables users to perform CRUD (Create, Read, Update, Delete) operations on product data.
-The application is integrated with a SQL Server database using Entity Framework for seamless data management.
+The application is integrated with a SQL Server database using Entity Framework for seamless data management

 Migration operations allow the database structure to be updated dynamically, facilitating effective data handling.